giantcarlos/post-records-storefront/README.md

 # **Post-Records Storefront**

-Post-Records is a fictional e-commerce storefront with a comically narrrow product line of rare and out-of-print post-punk records.
+Post-Records is a fictional e-commerce storefront with a comically narrow product line of rare and out-of-print post-punk records.
 It is a project page built to showcase Gian Carlos' skillset as a front-end web developer.

 ### **Features and Objectives**